martinnicolas/maritotito/README.md

 ## Usage

+Add this line to yout `application.js` file:

+	//= require maritotito

-In every file field add the onchange attribute and a Hash with the maximum file size and allowed extensions.
+In every file field on yout form add the onchange attribute with the function validateFiles(this) and a Hash with the maximum file size and allowed extensions:

 ```ruby
 <%= f.file_field :some_field, onchange: "validateFiles(this);", data: { max_file_size: 2.megabytes, allowed_extensions: ['pdf'] } %>